 Follow the steps to learn how to control animations with help of Advanced Timeline within PowerPoint 2010 for Windows:

 - We assume you have at least one animation applied to a slide object.
 Although, the Advanced Timeline is visible by default, you still need to be sure that it has not been turned off.
-If it's not visible, enable it using the instructions explained in our Show/Hide the Animation Advanced Timeline in PowerPoint 2010 tutorial.
+If it's not visible, enable it following the instructions explained in our Show/Hide the Animation Advanced Timeline in PowerPoint 2010 tutorial.

 Figure 1: Animation bar displays animation start and end times as a tool tip

-Tip: The duration (speed) of any animation is its end time minus its start time.
+- The duration (speed) of any animation is its end time minus its start time.
 As in the example shown in Figure 1, that would be 2 seconds minus 0 seconds, thus the duration for this particular animation is 2 seconds.

 Figure 2: Animation bar being dragged to establish a new start time

 - To increase or decrease the duration of an animation, place your cursor over the or right edge of the animation bar.
 This changes the cursor to a double-headed horizontal arrow with an insertion point in the center as shown in Figure 3, below.
 Click and drag the cursor inwards or outwards to reduce or extend the animation bar accordingly.
 The example on the top in Figure 3 shows the end point at 2 seconds.
 The example at the bottom shows that dragging the end point of the animation bar resulted in the animation span being increased to 4 seconds.

 Figure 3: Animation duration increased by dragging the end point of the animation bar